smebberson/docker-alpine/alpine-consul-apache/README.md

 - s6 will automatically start apache for you.
 - If apache dies, so will the container.
-- Consul service registration, and health check of the apache service.
+- [Consul][consul] service registration, and health check of the apache service.

 apache logs (access and error logs) are automatically streamed to stdout.
 A service of name `apache` is automatically setup within Consul, and a health check define to report availability of the service to Consul.